holyjak/fulcro-intro-wshop/README.md

 ### Theoretical

-There are no "hard" theoretical prerequisites other than general experience with Clojure development but it will help a lot if you:
+There are no "hard" theoretical prerequisites other than general experience with web development (ideally in Clojure) but it will help a lot if you:

 * (Preferably) have an experience with ClojureScript
 * Have an idea about how React works